 Amazing work 🙂

 In Lewis’s essay, On Stories, he wrote, “I have seen landscapes, notably in the Mourne Mountains and southwards which under a particular light made me feel that at any moment a giant might raise his head over the next ridge”.
 Describing the Mournes in County Down as a magical, mesmerising place.
 Lewis also says, “I yearn to see County Down in the snow, one almost expects to see a march of dwarfs dashing past.
 How I long to break into a world where such things were true”.
-For him, they were of big inspiration for Lewis’ Narnia.
+For him, these locations were of big inspiration for Narnia.
 He further says, “That part of Rostrevor which overlooks Carlingford Lough is my idea of Narnia”.

-But its worth it!
+But it is worth it!

 Amazing views of the Lough, Rostrevor, Warrenpoint and more!

 The huge boulder weighs 50 tons of mass.
 It varies in height from five to eight feet and has a circumference of thirty-eight feet.
 It overlooks the fields, forests and mountains of County Louth and County Armagh as well as the waters of Carlingford Lough.
-It is believed that it was transported from Scotland.
-Specifically an island in Strathclyde narrows or probably dropped on the mountain slopes by a glacier thousands of years ago.
+It is believed that it was transported from Scotland, specifically an island in Strathclyde narrows.
+It was probably dropped on the mountain slopes by a glacier thousands of years ago.

 Legend of Finn Maccumhaill

 Legend has it that the Cloughmore stone was thrown by a giant named Fionn MacCumhaill (anglicised to Finn McCool).
 Who was a mythical Irish warrior and son of Cumhaill, leader of the Fianna warriors who were a group of mercenaries.
-The tale says that once upon a time Finn McCool hunted a wild boar across Slieve Foy Mountain in Carlingford and cooked it over the mouth of a volcano that erupted long before but still enough heat for cooking.
+The tale says that once upon a time Finn McCool hunted a wild boar across Slieve Foy Mountain in Carlingford and cooked it over the mouth of a volcano that erupted long before but still retained enough heat for cooking.
 He then went to sleep and as he woke up, he saw another giant, named Ruscaire, at the Carlingford Lough below.
 Wearing a white shield and carrying a sword in one hand and a club in the other.

 He challenged Giant McCool, who called himself the Giant of Summer, saying he was the cock of the North, the Giant of Snow and Ice, the enemy of human race and that he was ready for a fight if Finn McCool wanted to.
 They both dared each other which led to a battle.
 They drew their swords and fought day and night.
-As giant McCool was sleeping, on the third day, Ruscaire seized the chance, crossed the Lough and stole his sword.
+As giant McCool was sleeping, on the third day, Ruscaire seized his chance, crossed the Lough and stole McCool’s sword.
 However, he did not kill him in his sleep for he had some honour.

 The Ross Monument